micherre/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is accessing functions nested within other functions even when the parent function has been terminated and pulling information from higher scopes into the nested function.
 2. Study the following code, then answer the questions below.

 ```js